 Each document addresses a different situation:

 Having only a Will leaves you unprotected during incapacity.
 Having only a Power of Attorney leaves your estate plan unwritten.
-All three together provide complete coverage.
+All three core documents together provide complete coverage — and for parents, the Appointment of Guardian fills the one gap none of the others can.

 Get All Three Done in One Appointment